 |1927 ticket for the PF&P Railroad|

 In 1927 my great grandmother used this ticket to begin her trip to Georgia to attend a niece's graduation at Agnes Scott College.
-As you can see, "Robey' was the third stop after it left Fredericksburg on its way to Orange.
-The next stop was Screamersville (which was the old Chancellorsville post office and general store of my youth, where my sister and I obtained at great personal expense fireballs and wax lips and bubble gum and other needed supplies).
-From there the train proceeded to Alrich's corner, past Welford furnace, Brock Road and then to the depot at the farm which had belonged to William A. Stephens.
+As you can see, "Robey" was the third stop after it left Fredericksburg on its way to Orange.
+The next stop was Screamersville (which was the old Chancellorsville post office and general store of my youth, where my sister and I obtained, at great personal expense, fireballs and wax lips and bubble gum and other needed supplies).
+From there the train proceeded to Alrich's corner, passed Welford furnace, Brock Road and then to the depot at the farm which had belonged to William A. Stephens.
 Great grandmother Row boarded the train there.

 As a boy growing up on what had been Henry Robey's land I remember being puzzled by the existence of train tracks which ran through the woods behind our house.
 I could not fathom how a train could have made its way through the second growth pine and oak trees, the blackberry bushes, the vines and the poison ivy.

 But, truly, I do not mean to wander down the old train tracks today.
 It is October and it is ghosts we are discussing, in a way.

 In this picture taken of my mother in 1970 you see behind her what would have been Hopewell Nursery one hundred years earlier.
 Because it was still a working farm in 1970 it does not require much imagination to envision the previous existence of the nursery.
 Today, of course, it would be infinitely more difficult to see Hopewell in your mind's eye, as this landscape is now thickly dotted with the houses of Smoketree subdivision.

 But still there, among those houses and perhaps seen only by me, flit the ghosts of a distant past that remains close to my heart.